isomerpages/moe-standrewssec/_co-curricular-activities/LEAPS 2/Philosophical Intent.md

 permalink: /co-curricular-activities/LEAPS-2/Philosophical-Intent/
 description: ""
 third_nav_title: LEAPS 2
+variant: markdown
 ---
 ## Philosophical Intent

-EAPS 2.0 is designed to ensure that all students, regardless of their socio-economic background, have the opportunities to learn and be developed through a student-centric and holistic co-curricular experience.
+LEAPS 2.0 is designed to ensure that all students, regardless of their socio-economic background, have the opportunities to learn and be developed through a student-centric and holistic co-curricular experience.
 It is framed by the following philosophical intent:

 **a.
 Motivating Holistic and Balanced Education**